I am a Mdewakanton Dakota rights activist with several

 (5.)
 Offer the Mdewakanton Dakota Oyate land for both a museum and shrine.

-A Wahkon, Minnesota Mdewakanton rights activist initiative:
+A Wahkon, Minnesota Oceti Sakowin rights activist initiative:

-About the effort to change the name of a bar and liquor story in Wahkon, Minnesota
+About the effort to change the name of a bar and liquor story in Wahkon, Minnesota.

-Minnesota, a city located on the south end of Mille Lacs Lake,
+Out of respect for the Oceti Sakowin people, the City of Wahkon, a city located on the south end of Mille Lacs Lake,

 The badly named "Wahkon Inn" received its current name by way of its owner

-name [Wahkon].
+word/name Wahkon.
 And did so, by changing the real meaning

-of [Wahkon] (Spirit or Great Spirit) to "walk on".
+of Wahkon (Spirit or Great Spirit) to "walk on".

 According to this bar and liquor store's owner, "Wahkon Inn" is, in a "joking" way,

-bar and liquor store along with a display of the descriptive words "Wahkon Inn", meaning "walk on in",
+bar and liquor store, along with a display of the descriptive words "Wahkon Inn", meaning "walk on in",

-"Wahkon Inn".
-And then below that image and descriptive words, there is a
+that image and descriptive words, there is a

 display of that same image of the prospector, but he is now pictured drunk and